-If your friend says she can’t attend and doesn’t offer an explanation, the most gracious thing to say is, “You’ll be missed!”
-That’s always a good place to leave it!
+If your friend says she can’t attend and doesn’t offer an explanation, the most gracious thing is to say, “You’ll be missed!”

-Now, for those of you who pick up the phone to RSVP before the invitation ever touches the kitchen counter, you earn five silver spoons!
+Now, for those of you who pick up the phone to RSVP before the invitation ever touches the kitchen counter, you’re part of the Manners Mentor Movement!

 For all the rest of us, let’s make it our goal to call the same day!
 Our timely response is our outward expression of our inward consideration!